 2. Chase County Courthouse

-The Chase County Courthouse attracts all eyes.
-The lovely cream building with a red mansard roof is the oldest Kansas county courthouse and the second oldest west of the Mississippi River.
+The Chase County Courthouse attracts all eyes in the county seat.
+The lovely cream building with a red mansard roof is the oldest Kansas courthouse and the second oldest in continuous use west of the Mississippi River.
 The French Renaissance (Second Empire) structure stands 113 feet tall and is visible for miles.

 Artisans created the three-story spiral staircase from walnut trees growing by the Cottonwood River.
 The top floor contains the vintage jail, which is a metal cage.
 Before air conditioning, it must have been a hellhole in the summer.
 The courtroom features an original pressed tin ceiling.